curry-png/OLED-typing/README.md

 - **Steelseries GG** is required for displaying to the OLED<sup>1</sup>.

 ### Troubleshooting
+#### Known Bug: Num Lock
+If a numpad key AND numlock key is pressed at the same time, the num pad key "gets stuck" and makes the program play the wrong animation.
+To fix it, just turn numlock on/off and press the numpad keys one at a time until the key gets unstuck...
+Looking into a fix, as well as a slight rework of everything.

 If it is laggy, try decreasing the `FPS` in `settings.json`.

 <sup>1</sup>The images will be displayed in the console window if SS Engine is not found (can be enabled manually with `bDisplayInConsole` in `settings.json`).